-Update file used by Windows Update, an application included with Windows Vista, Windows 7, and Windows Server; contains updates for applications and files; installed by the Windows Update Stand-alone Installer (Wusa.exe), which is run by Windows Update automatically (the user generally does not need to manually install MSU files).
+An MSU file is an update package used by Windows Update, an application included with Windows Vista, Windows 7, and Windows Server.
+It contains one or more updates for applications and files on the Windows system.
+MSU files are installed by the Windows Update Stand-alone Installer (Wusa.exe), which is run by Windows Update automatically (the user generally does not need to manually install MSU files).

 Each MSU file contains four elements: